Old Dartmouth Lyceum

 October – November 2014

 Established in 1828, the Old Dartmouth Lyceum is the region’s oldest public forum for “the advancement of popular education.”
 This year’s lecture series focuses on major upcoming projects at the Whaling Museum.
-Each evening begins with a 6 p.m. reception, followed by a 7 p.m. lecture.
+Each evening of the four-part lecture series begins with a 6 p.m. reception, followed by a 7 p.m. lecture.

 SERIES FEES & REGISTRATION